Want to know how to go to Singapore Zoo easily? Although, there’s no nearest MRT Train Station to the zoo.

 Take a step into the wild and spend a worthwhile adventure with the thousands of animals in Singapore Zoo.

-In this 26-hectare park, you will witness these beautiful creatures, roaming around freely within the rainforest environment.
+In this 26-hectare park, you’ll witness these beautiful creatures, roaming around freely within the rainforest environment.

 The park is one of the most visited attractions in Singapore; hence be sure to include this in your itinerary!

 How to get to Singapore Zoo by MRT Train and Mandai Shuttle Bus?
-(The Best Way)
+(The Best and Easy Way)

 The cheapest and convenient ways to go to Singapore Zoo is taking the North South Line to Khatib MRT Station.